mbursa/sim5/doc/sim5lib-doc.md

     DEVICEFUNC double disk_nt_h(double r)

-Returns height of the surface of the disk (effective photosphere) above midplane at given radius.
-(For thin disk approximation, this is always zero.)
+Returns the scale-height of the surface of the disk (a measure of the effective photosphere location) above midplane at given radius.
+In thin disks, this is always zero.
+In fact, the height of the disk should be where the equation of hydrostatic equilibrium gives it, but the thin disk approximation assumes the disk razor thin, hence H=0.

 **Parameters**